Skip to content

 Sources profile:This story draws on neutral-leaning sources

-South Africa's Department of Home Affairs (DHA, the federal department responsible for immigration, citizenship and identity documentation) issued a concession on 30 March 2026 extending the stay authorisation of foreign nationals with pending visa, waiver or appeal applications 1.
-The document, published on the department's own website, is an operational admission that the department's processing backlog cannot meet the statutory deadlines written into the Immigration Act.
+South Africa's Department of Home Affairs issued a concession on 30 March 2026 extending the stay authorisation of foreign nationals with pending visa, waiver or appeal applications, an operational admission that the department's processing backlog cannot meet its statutory deadlines.

 A new top-tier rate of ¥10,000 per person per night is projected to roughly double the city's annual accommodation-tax revenue.